We are unfortunately currently at max capacity for volunteers. New applications will not be considered at this time.

 We are now offering in-person volunteering, but continuation will depend on the local incidence of COVID-19.

 The Florida Program for Shark Research (FPSR) depends on volunteers to maintain its programs.
 Volunteers start by working in the main office with the program’s manager.
 Tasks include: database data entry, social media post prep, website updates, and outreach opportunities.
 After two semesters in this role, volunteers may assist with fieldwork, graduate student projects, research for class credit, and apply for university undergraduate research funding.

 Stay tuned for updates about our 2023 internship opportunities!

 The Florida Program for Shark Research (FPSR) internship opportunities vary year to year depending on the status of current projects.
-Interested applicants are strongly encouraged to contact the FPSR for information on current openings.
-Generally, internships at the FPSR are unpaid as these opportunities are provided to enhance students’ education in the field of shark biology.
-Applicants are asked to work a regular schedule and dedicate at least two months of their time to the internship to be considered.
-Internships typically involve work with one of the following databases:
+Generally, internships opportunities are provided to enhance students’ education in the field of shark biology.
+Applicants are asked to work a regular schedule and dedicate at least one month of their time to the internship to be considered.